What is Naked in Motion™?

 It’s a complex issue, but our very specific rule is part of what makes Naked in Motion more than just a nudist attraction; it’s a social movement aligned with the values of feminism, inclusivity, and equity designed to reach people outside the nudist bubble.
 After centuries of objectification, oppression, and sexual abuse, women and trans folk generally have more to fear when entering a co-ed Naked! space.
 There is nothing truly equal about the experience of a man and a woman naked in a room together, so this rule is about equity, not equality, and we aim to provide marginalized or disadvantaged groups the tools they need for success.
 To show those participants that we understand their perspective, we allow them the option to wear bottoms if it makes them feel safer, or if it makes menstrual management more comfortable for the purpose of our classes.
 (A note on menses: having your period doesn’t necessitate wearing bottoms.
 A cup or tampon works well enough for some folks, but some others need an extra layer of protection.
 Some people can’t use insertable cups or tampons, making bottoms necessary to hold a pad in place.)

 The long answer:

 Naked in Motion classes are designed to be nude (as described in the name), so if we allowed everyone to wear bottoms, it wouldn't necessarily be a Naked! space.
 A topless man wearing shorts is not really naked, and it's a sight one would easily see running down the street or at a gym.
 When women shed their tops, they're already participating in nudity, and forcing them to be fully naked is double the work in a potentially more uncomfortable environment.
 To us, a topless woman is “naked.”
 Additionally, we’re not just trying to reach the Naked! bubble.
-We want to attract female and transgendered students who never thought they'd ever participate in a social nude event, and we believe this rule helps to encourage those folks to attend.
-We also encourage transgender participants to make use of anything that they require to affirm their gender, as we want to celebrate whatever “Naked!” means to them.
+We want to attract female and transgendered students who never thought they'd ever participate in a social nude event, and we believe this rule helps to encourage those new folks to attend.